anira-project/anira/docs/sphinx/usage.rst

 is their version, their layout is committed in ``abi/layout-<major>.txt`` and mirrored for JavaScript in the generated ``web/src/abi/layout.ts``, and ``anira_sizeof(ANIRA_STRUCT_TENSOR)`` answers an allocator that cannot see the header (``0`` for an id this build does not know).
-The Hard entries of 3.2 take host tensors; only host memory is read in this pre-release, and the Static tensor entries follow.
+The Hard entries and the two Static entries of 3.2 take host tensors; only host memory is read in this pre-release.

 **The factories.** ``anira_tensor_init_host(&t, data, dtype, ndim, shape)`` and ``anira_tensor_init_pinned`` describe host memory; ``anira_tensor_init_cuda(&t, ptr, device,